RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab7-labels.md

 </pre>

 <blockquote>
-Click "Workloads", click on "Pods", then click on the three vertical dots next to the "Running" pod.
+From the "Administrator" view, click "Workloads", click on "Pods", then click on the three vertical dots next to the "Running" pod.
 Consider filtering for Status "Running".
 </blockquote>

 <img src="../images/ocp-lab-labels-pods.png" width="900"></br>